School of Computer Science and Information Systems

 Director: Carol Spradling

-Faculty: Joni Adkins, Charles Badami, Ajay Bandi, Scott Bell, Tanmay Bhowmik, Denise Case, Cari Cline, Nathan Eloe, Douglas Hawley, Charles Hoot, Diana Linville, Michael Rogers, Matthew Schieber, Dong Si, Roger VonHolzen, Dennis Wong, Nancy Zeliff
+Faculty: Joni Adkins, Charles Badami, Ajay Bandi, Scott Bell, Denise Case, Ankit Chaudhary, Cari Cline, Nathan Eloe, Aziz Fellah, Douglas Hawley, Charitha Hettiarachchi, Charles Hoot, Diana Linville, Michael Oudshoorn, Zhengrui Qin, Michael Rogers, Matthew Schieber, Zhiling Tu, Roger VonHolzen, Tianyang Wang, Dennis Wong, Nancy Zeliff

 Statement of Mission

-The School of Computer Science and Information Systems offers programs leading to the Bachelor of Science degree in the areas of computer science, interactive digital media, management information systems, and business technology.
+The School of Computer Science and Information Systems offers programs leading to the Bachelor of Science degree in the areas of business technology, computer science, data science and informatics-computer science, interactive digital media-computer science, and management information systems.
 For students interested in teaching business and marketing, in grades 9-12, the school offers the Bachelor of Science in Education degree with a major in business education and a minor in marketing education.
 For students interested in teaching business, in grades 5-9, the school offers a minor in middle school business.
 In addition, there are minors in accounting information systems, business education (as well as non-degree business technology and information systems programs), computer applications, computer networking, computer science, data management, interactive digital media, and systems management.

 The focus of the computer science major is software design and implementation.
-The program also provides a solid background in the fundamental principles of computer networks, computer organization, database systems, operating systems, and programming languages.
+The program also provides a solid background in the fundamental principles of computer networks, computer organization, database systems, operating systems, programming languages, and software engineering.

-Interactive digital media students will possess cross-disciplinary knowledge and skills in areas that deal with visual aesthetic understanding and communication, integrated with technological knowledge.
-Students in the computer science programming concentration will design and implement computer programs, and explore the additional topics of computer organization, networking, database development, and other computer technologies.
+Interactive digital media students will develop cross-disciplinary knowledge and skills in areas that deal with visual aesthetic understanding and communication, integrated with technological knowledge.
+Students in the computer science programming concentration will design and implement web applications, and explore the additional topics of computer organization, networking, database development, web application and services and other computer technologies.

 Students in the management information systems program develop a solid, interrelated combination of business knowledge and applied computer technology skills.
-This combination makes graduates suited for a variety of information technology careers.
+This combination makes graduates suited for a variety of information technology careers, including analyst and systems engineer.

 Business technology and business education students develop technology and computer-related skills as well as interpersonal, decision making, and analytical skills.
 Graduates will effectively assist organizations with business, computer, and technology operations.
 Additionally, education majors learn to motivate students to develop these same skills and attributes.